ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Wayland, Sedge Meadow Cons.
 Area, E. Nielsen, Sept.
 20, 2008

 Because of the presumed drastic decline in Persius Duskywing in Massachusetts, and the probable extirpation of Columbine Duskywing, the vast majority of small duskywings with white subapical forewing spots seen in the field today are Wild Indigo Duskywings.
+Persius and Columbine cannot be reliably distiguished from Wild Indigo except through expert dissection of a specimen.
+But important and suggestive field marks are summarized in Cech and Tudor 2005 and other sources.

 Host Plants and Habitat

-This duskywing is named for its host plant, the native Wild Indigo (Baptisia tinctoria), which was probably quite common in the 19th century in eastern Massachusetts.
+This duskywing is named for its host plant, the native wild indigo (Baptisia tinctoria), which was probably quite common in the 19th century in eastern Massachusetts.
 Mrs. William Starr Dana of Boston and New York wrote in 1893 that “This rather bushy-looking, bright-flowered plant is constantly encountered in our rambles throughout the somewhat dry and sandy parts of the country in midsummer (1898 printing, p.
 170).
 There are 25 references to this plant in Thoreau’s Concord journals (Angelo 1984: 104).
 Thoreau describes how the stems and seeds, turned black in the fall, are blown about in the wind like tumbleweeds, and thus very well dispersed.

-Wild Indigo Duskywing has become the poster-butterfly for the benefits of “switching” to a new, more widespread host plant, in this case Crown Vetch, a non-native hybrid variety introduced for erosion control along roadsides.
-Wild Indigo is thus among the surprisingly large number of butterfly species which have successfully adapted to a non-native larval host plant (Table 3 “Switchers).
+Wild Indigo Duskywing has become the poster-butterfly for the benefits of “switching” to a new, more widespread host plant, in this case crown vetch, a non-native hybrid variety introduced for erosion control along roadsides.
+Wild Indigo is thus among the surprisingly large number of butterfly species which have successfully adapted to a non-native larval host plant (Table 3 “Switchers").

-Shapiro (1979) was the first to demonstrate that this species could utilize Crown Vetch.
+Shapiro (1979) was the first to demonstrate that this species could utilize crown vetch.
 Many writers (e.g. Gochfeld and Burger 1997:226 for New Jersey; Shapiro 1979 for southeastern Pennsylvania; Iftner et al.1992 for Ohio) report a substantial increase in the numbers of Wild Indigo Duskywings coincident with the planting of crown vetch along highways and dams, to prevent erosion, beginning in the 1960’s.
 For Ohio, Iftner et al. reported in 1992 that “Although this skipper probably still uses Baptisia in certain prairie areas, it now appears to be using crown vetch as the primary foodplant throughout most of Ohio.
 It is becoming one of our most common skippers” (1992: 38).
 In Connecticut the Wild Indigo Duskywing is common and widespread today, but was less so previously, at least in part due to the roadside planting of crown vetch.
 At the time of the 1995-99 Atlas, the number of project-period records, 171, compared to pre-project records of only 37 (O'Donnell et al. 2007).
 The same increase probably took place in Massachusetts (Table 2).

-In Massachusetts, observers have reported Wild Indigo Duskywing from many areas with Baptisia present, but no known crown vetch, for example Martin Burns WMA in Newbury, but also from areas with large drifts of crown vetch and no known Baptisia, such as Delaney WMA in Stow.
+In Massachusetts, observers have reported Wild Indigo Duskywing from many areas with Baptisia present, but no known crown vetch (for example the Lamson Rd. water department property in Foxboro), but also from areas with large drifts of crown vetch and no known Baptisia, such as Delaney WMA in Stow.
 Mello and Hansen (2004) report both host plants for Cape Cod.
-Wild Indigo Duskywing has also been reported to make use of native Columbine (Aquileqia canadensis) in garden situations (Pavulaan, cited by Schweitzer in MAS Atlas account), and has been found around non-native Baptisia australis in gardens.

 Wild Indigo Duskywing is no longer confined to dry, sandy barrens, but is adapting to many open-space habitats owing to the use of new larval hosts (Cech 2005).